Chen-Suyi/Chen-Suyi/README.md

 - 👋 Hi, I’m @Chen-Suyi
 - 👀 I’m interested in computer vision, with a focus on 3D point cloud registration, generative models, and datasets
-- 🌱 I’m currently a third-year graduate student at UESTC
+- 🌱 I’m currently a first-year Ph.D. student at Stony Brook University
 - 📫 How to reach me : [Suyi Chen - Home Page](https://chen-suyi.github.io)

 <!---